 Spring day trips from London

 When the tree branches are full of pale pink cherry blossoms, there’s only one thing for it: a picnic.
 Hardcore flower fans should head to Kent to find a sea of bloom-laden boughs at the Brogdale Collection.
-The orchard in Kent has more than 4,000 varieties of fruit trees (apples, quince, cherry, plums, pears and much more) in 150 acres of farmland, and visitors can roll out their tartan blankets and toast with prosecco beneath them.
-Called the Hanami Picnics, the event is inspired by the Japanese celebrations where people party day and night under cherry tree blossoms.
+The orchard has more than 4,000 varieties of fruit trees (apples, quince, cherry, plums, pears and much more) in 150 acres of farmland.
+Visit during the Hanami Festival for Japanese drumming, samurai and celebrations under the petals.

 Get there One hour by train from London St Pancras International to Faversham, then a 30-minute walk to Brogdale; around one hour 30 minutes by car.